drizzt/3ds-to-cia.legacy/README.md

 ## Requirements
 Linux (x86_64) with python2.
-Windows (x86_64).
+Windows (x86 and x86_64).

-This should works also on Linux/Windows 32bit and Mac OS X if you put the correct binaries in `tools`
+This should works also on Linux 32bit and Mac OS X if you put the correct binaries in `tools`